SPECIAL REPORT: What The Train Derailment in East Palestine, Ohio Can Teach Us About CBRN Events

 What Happened with the East Palestine, Ohio Train Explosion

-With over 100 oil tanker cars attached, the Norfolk Southern train was shipping large volumes of a chemical called vinyl chloride, a standard component involved in creating PVC pipes.
-As soon as the train crashed, a massive explosion occurred, with a huge column of black smoke that some residents have referred to as “a mushroom cloud.”
+Bearing over 100 oil tanker cars, the Norfolk Southern train was shipping large volumes of a chemical called vinyl chloride, a standard component involved in creating PVC pipes.

 A Novel Way to Dispose of CBRN Agents

-Rapid temperature changes had been noted in the vinyl chloride tanks, and it was feared that these could lead to massive explosions.
-To significantly reduce this as a possibility, responders dug trenches around the tanker cars, used a small explosive charge to blast a 3” hole into the tankers, and then threw flares into the now chemical-filled trenches so that they would combust.
+To significantly reduce this as a possibility, responders dug trenches around the tanker cars, used a small explosive charge to blast a three-inch hole into the tankers, and then threw flares into the now chemical-filled trenches so that they would combust.

 Chronic inhalation of vinyl chloride is known to cause blood, liver, and lung damage.

-To compound matters, as vinyl chloride decomposes, it releases several hazardous materials, such as carbon monoxide, carbon dioxide, phosgene, and hydrogen chloride.
+To compound matters, as vinyl chloride decomposes, it releases several hazardous materials, such as phosgene, carbon monoxide, carbon dioxide, and hydrogen chloride.

 What We Can Learn from the East Palestine, Ohio Train Explosion

-Both history and current events always have lessons ingrained within them.
-The Ohio train explosion is no exception to the rule either.
-There are many things that we can learn from this train wreck.
+Indeed, there are many things that we can learn from this train wreck.
 Let’s take a look at each lesson in turn.

 CBRN events can happen anywhere.

-If it can happen in East Palestine, Ohio, of all places, it can happen where you live too.
+Remember: if it can happen in East Palestine, Ohio, of all places, it can happen where you live too.

-East Palestine, Ohio.
-(Image courtesy of 636Buster at Wikimedia Commons.)
+East Palestine, Ohio (Image courtesy of 636Buster at Wikimedia Commons.)

 It’s usually best to leave sooner rather than later.